ttimbers/ttimbers.github.io/_posts/2015-10-09-querying-sqlite-databases-from-r.markdown

 ~~~

 After building your query, you can use that query to fetch the data from the database and
 assign that to an R object.
-The `n = -1` argument in dbFetch() must be used if you want to
+The `n = -1` argument in `dbFetch()` must be used if you want
-retrieve all records in the database, otherwise the default with stop at 500.
+to retrieve all records in the database, otherwise the default is to stop at 500 records.

 ~~~
 my_data <- dbFetch(myQuery, n=-1)